mstockwell/Check-VPC-IP-Address-Space/README.md

 Add the following Environment Variables:

 `VPC_ID` (The VPC_ID of the VPC you want monitored.
 If no VPC_ID is provided, the utility scans all subnets in all vpcs in all regions)

+'REGION_ID' (IF monitoring a single VPC you must include this value.
+Otherwise, the Region defaults to the REGION the lambda is running in, which may not be the same as the VPC you want to monitor.)

 `TARGET_ARN` (The value will be the ARN of the SNS topic you create in the following step)